datagrok-ai/public/help/develop/exercises.md

 # Exercises

-This is a set of programming exercises designed to help developers get proficient with the Datagrok platform.
+These programming exercises designed to help developers get proficient with the Datagrok platform.
 The exercises are organized as progressive steps, with tasks of increasing complexity built on top of the previously completed steps.